Managing Partner & COO

 What is a typical day like for you?

 Well, my days are all different, but I try to start them the same way.
 I travel a lot, so when I’m home I spend some time with my three daughters, before they go to school.
-Now, they’re teenagers, so they don't always want to talk to me, but I still manage to get to see them!
 My agenda is largely driven by Rajeev’s and the key priorities of the firm, so very varied, there is not often a typical day.
+As COO, you have a front to back mandate.
+So sometimes that means being more focused on governance or operations, sometimes you need to lean into the strategy and communications side of things, and sometimes it's the firm’s infrastructure and controls which need prioritizing.
+It's the diversity of the role that really appeals to me.

 Do you have any advice for someone who is just starting out?